ru22-14/beauty-boutique/README.md

 [dbdiagram.io](https://dbdiagram.io/) was used to visualise the custom models for this project.
 The ER diagram shows the logical relationship between the different entities and makes it clear how the different entities are related to one another.

 The Profile model allows users who sign up to have a profile automatically created for them and the user can then update and change their profile information if they wish.
-One User can have One Profile, hence this is a One-to-One relationship.
+One User can have one Profile, hence this is a One-to-One relationship.

 Each User can have many Orders, it is representing One-to-Many relationship however each Order can only have one User.

-The Categories are linked to the Products Model as a product can only have 1 category but 1 category can be assigned to many Products. hence its a one to many relationship.
+The Categories are linked to the Products Model as a product can only have one category but one category can be assigned to many Products. hence its a one to many relationship.

 Each Product can have many Orders, it is also representing One-to-Many relationship.